-Launched in 1984 and discontinued in 1988.
-It is essentially a keyboardless, six-voice version of the Oberheim OB-8 and Matrix-12 (released a year later, in 1985).
+Launched in 1984 and discontinued in 1988, the Oberheim Xpander is essentially the keyboardless, six-voice predecessor of the Oberheim Matrix-12 (released a year later, in 1985).
 Utilizing Oberheim's Matrix Modulation technology, the Xpander combined analog audio generation (VCOs, VCF and VCAs) with the flexibility of digital controls logic.

 * Product prices and availability are updated by Equipboard every 24hrs and are subject to change.
 Equipboard may receive compensation for purchases made at participating retailers linked on this site.
 This compensation does not affect what products or prices are displayed, or the order of prices listed.
 Learn more here.